 - Brown sugar: light or dark.

-Wet ingredients: are added to the butter mixture alternating with the dry ones.
-This will allow them to integrate better.
+- The wet ingredients are added to the butter mixture alternating with the dry ones, which allows them to integrate better.

 We need to layer the cinnamon sugar between the cake batter; the swirl will create itself during baking.